arkivanov/Decompose/README.md

 Here is what is mostly affected by the transfer:

 - All the stars were transferred
-- Search in the code will not work **unless this repository has less stars than the parent** (your help is needed!)
+- Search in the code will not work **unless this repository has more stars than the parent** (your help is needed!)
 - All the Issues and Discussions were transferred as well.
 I will do all my best to fill the gap here.
 - All pull requests with all the comment history are also gone.